stevegraham/twilio_client_phonegap/README.md

 ```

 - After installing the Twilio Client plugin, you will need to download and install the Twilio Client SDK for Android - follow the directions provided after plugman finishes.
+Be sure to include all of the library files, or your app will crash after receiving a call.

 ## Additional Features